12230020gcit-lab/ERC20/README.md

 The Admin is responsible for managing movie details.

 The Admin can:
-- Add movie title
+- Add a movie title
 - Set ticket price
 - Set available seats

-**Important:** The Admin cannot buy tickets as a user and cannot modify user data, ensuring a clear separation of roles and better security.
+- Withdraw collected MTK tokens or ETH from the contract

+> **Note:** Only the contract owner (Admin) can perform these actions.

 ---